rusi-ns/rusi-ns-web/wp-content/plugins/wp-content-security-policy/readme.txt

 This plugin will help you set your CSP settings and will add them to the page the visitor requested.
 Policy violations will be logged in a database table which can be viewed via an admin page that supplies all the violations, along with counts.
 Buttons easily allow you to add the sites to your headers or to ignore them.

 This plugin also allows you to ignore sites that repeatedly violate your policies.
 For example, some tracking images will show as violating your policies, but you still don't want them to run, therefore you can block the site from showing up in your logs - note, however, that the browser will still call your server and your server will still spend resources processing the call.

+In addition, this plugin can help you to get on the **HSTS Preload** list - See https://hstspreload.org/ for details.

 = CSP Directives =